joonasky/padel_reservation/README.md

 ## Application

-With a simple padel ranking application you can create a Padel game event and people can register themselves to that game.
+With a simple padel reservation application you can create a Padel game event and people can register themselves to that game.

 ## Technology